tarwn/lessthandot-hugo/blogs/content/posts/2011-06-10-a-week-in-sybase-training-4.md

 **MDA Tables**

-These tables are similar to the sys.dm…… views in SQL Server.
+These tables are similar to the sys.dm...... views in SQL Server.
 There are over 30 of these tables

 **sp_sysmon**